 - After the update, reinstall drivers.

 Because of that, follow the above instructions.
-Sometimes, the issue might not be solved this way as the peripherals may create lots of errors when used by the system via a driver system thinks it’s good.
-In that case, we strongly recommend you to use a dedicated tool in order to update your drivers.
-Download TweakBit’s Driver Updater Tool (approved by Microsoft and Norton) to do it automatically and prevent the risk of downloading and installing the wrong driver versions.
+Sometimes, the issue might not be solved this way as the peripherals may create lots of errors when used by the system via a driver system that thinks it’s good.